1988

 071989 Moments of life in the office in Via La Thuile 71, Giovanna Sardi called "Cicci" office manager and head of accounting.

-In February 1989, STOLA s.p.a. was contacted by Romano Artioli, the new owner of Bugatti Automobili, for the construction of a styling model that was also designed to make the molds of the first four prototypes.
+In February 1989, STOLA s.p.a. was involved by Romano Artioli, new owner of Bugatti Automobili, for the construction of a Technical Master Model, designed to create the molds of the first prototypes.

-The contact was made by the Engineer Paolo Stanzani.
-Alfredo Stola and the Engineer Alberto Sasso met him for a business lunch at Campogalliano March 1, 1989.
-In the afternoon the meeting will take place in the Bugatti offices, which is still nearing completion, together with Dr. Romano Artioli, Engineer Dario Trucco, Jean Marc Borel and Stanzani himself.
+It was Artioli himself who put ENGINEER Paolo Stanzani in contact with Alfredo Stola and Engineer Alberto Sasso who then met at a working lunch near Campogalliano in March 1989.
+In the afternoon the meeting will take place in the Bugatti offices, which is still nearing completion, together with Dr. Romano Artioli and Stanzani himself.

 01From the personal agenda of Engineer Paolo Stanzani.
 On 1 March 1989 at 1 pm the Stola appointment is marked.
 This Image is a kind permission of Dr. Gautam Sem important writer of automotive books including the latest on the Bugatti EB 110.